 Minister for Planning’s power to ‘call in’ decisions

-The Minister for Planning (‘minister’) can intervene at various stages of the decision-making process about planning permits, planning schemes and appeals about planning permits.
-The minister can ‘call in’ a planning permit decision (i.e. make the decision themself) if they believe that the application raises a major policy issue or the decision has been unreasonably delayed (s 97B PE Act).
+The Planning Minister can ‘call in’ a planning permit decision (i.e. make the decision themself) if they believe that the application raises a major policy issue or the decision has been unreasonably delayed (s 97B PE Act).

-- the minister thinks that the planning application raises a major policy issue and the A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. of the application may substantially effect planning objectives;
+- the Planning Minister thinks that the planning application raises a major policy issue and the determination of the application may substantially effect planning objectives;

-- the minister thinks that the application decision has been unreasonably delayed to the disadvantage of the permit applicant; or
+- the Planning Minister thinks that the application decision has been unreasonably delayed to the disadvantage of the permit applicant; or

-- the land use or development to which the application relates is required to be considered by the minister under law (s 97B).
+- the land use or development to which the application relates is required to be considered by the Planning Minister under law.

-A responsible authority can also request that the minister decide an application (s 97C).
-There are different requirements about public notice, rights to object and rights to appeal if the minster is deciding a permit application (s 97D–97M).
+A responsible authority can also request that the Planning Minister decide an application (s 97C PE Act).
+There are different requirements about public notice, rights to object, and rights to appeal if the Planning Minister is deciding a permit application (s 97D–97M PE Act).

-Where an application is to be decided by the minister, the minister must (unless certain exceptions apply) appoint a planning panel and refer submissions and objections to the panel.
-The panel must give anyone who has made a submission or raised an objection, or any other person affected by the permit application, a reasonable opportunity to be heard, and must consider the submissions and objections (s 97E).
-There are no appeals to VCAT from permit decisions made by the minister (s 97M).
+Where an application is to be decided by the Planning Minister, the Planning Minister must (unless certain exceptions apply) appoint a planning panel and refer submissions and objections to the panel.
+The panel must give anyone who has made a submission or raised an objection, or any other person affected by the permit application, a reasonable opportunity to be heard, and must consider the submissions and objections (s 97E PE Act).